 Most of us have seen the doomsday articles about Facebook in the past few months and pictures of Mark Zuckerberg’s head on fire.
-What does this mean for us as marketers?
-“Something’s rotten in the state of Facebook.”
-“Something’s rotten in the state of Facebook.”
-(Shakespeare, anyone?)
-The drama surrounding Facebook’s newest algorithm change (explained
+The latest algorithm change earlier last month (January, 2018) has the internet in a tizzy.
+What does this mean for us as marketers…and especially small business marketers?
+“Something’s rotten in the state

 There are plenty of myths, rumors and assumptions about email marketing that are taken for granted when they’re not even true.
 Not every marketer specializes in email marketing, so I thought I’d dispel a few of the common myths that can actually hurt your ROI in email marketing.
 1. With Email Frequency, Less Is More